Opening a bank account in Spain as a foreign non-resident is critical if you’re living in (or thinking about moving to) the country.

 Remember, some banks that are sticklers about residency status.
 Some banks will keep tabs on your residency status, and check to see if you still have non-resident status every 6 months.

-Unlike many places in the world, some Spanish banks require you to prove that you’re not a Spanish resident.
+Unlike many places in the world, some banks in Spain require you to prove that you’re not a Spanish resident.
 To do this, you’ll need to provide a certificate of non-residency (certificado de no residencia).

 To get your certificate of non-residency, you’ll have to apply at a Spanish police station and the process typically takes 10 days.
 So again, if you’re visiting Spain on a short trip and really want to open a bank account, choose a bank that does not require this certificate.